mgimond/Colby-summer-git-workshop-2021/git.md

 $ ls -a
 ```

 You should now see `.git` added to the folder.
-The dot `.` in front of its name indicates that it's a *hidden" file.
+The dot `.` in front of its name indicates that it's a *hidden* file.

 ```bash
 .  ..  .git
 ```

 We'll add another option to `ls` to differentiate files from folders.
+(In some Bash terminals, this may be the default `ls` setting).

 ```bash
 $ ls -aF